phpmyadmin/phpmyadmin/docs/config.rst

         :samp:`$cfg['Servers'][$i]['column\_comments']` to
         :config:option:`$cfg['Servers'][$i]['column\_info']`

-        This SQL command is used to update an existing table:
+        This SQL command is used to update an existing table from prior to 2.5.0:

         .. code-block:: mysql